threefoldtecharchive/jumpscaleX_archived/docs/baseclasses/readme.md

 - _location  : e.g. j.clients.ssh, is always the location name of the highest parent
 - _name : name of the class itself in lowercase
+_ _key: is a unique key per object based on _location,_name and if relevant "name" of model inside, is used in the logger

+### logging on a jumpscale object

+- _logger_enable() will make sure self._logger_level = 0 (is for all classes related to self._location
-- _logger_level: std 100, 100 means no logging, 0 is all logging
+- _logger_minlevel_set(100), 100 means no logging, 0 is all logging
   - 10 means logs debugs and up
   - 15 means logs stdout & above, ...

-### logging on a jumpscale object

-- _logger_enable() will make sure self._logger_level = 0 (is for all classes related to self._location
+  - will configure child & parent classes as well as object (in same jumpscale location)

 - _log_debug : method to log a debug statement
 - _print : print to stdout but also log